CookedNick/EditableColor/README.md

 ### UIKit & AppKit

 This is a one-time-use bridge.
 A `UIColor` or `NSColor` instance generated from an `EditableColor` will **not** automatically display changes made to its original `EditableColor`.
-You'll have to watch for changes using the `Combine` framework methods on `EditableColor` and manually set the color on each update.
+You'll have to replace it manually upon any changes.

+	let swiftuiColor = Color(color)
 	let uiColor = UIColor(color)
 	let nsColor = NSColor(color)